ESTHERRODRIGUEZGARCIA/FINAL-PROJECT/README.md

 - Detailed definition of the project:

 We have used logistic regression to understand the demographics and other characteristics of bank customers' that accept a credit card offer and that do not accept a credit card.

+* Methodology used to build the model:

+* Repository structure: